 Height loss can also be a symptom of other problems that are physiological or metabolic in nature.
 It can also indicate inadequate nutrition or poor health.
 In short, if you experience height loss, it may be in your best interest to pay attention and talk to your doctor.

 While genetics does play a large part in certain conditions that can cause you to lose height, there are some things you can do that may help.
-If you are still below the threshold age, start now to take care of yourself, get the proper nutrition, exercise, get enough sleep, and drink plenty of water.
-The better the�foundation that you build when you are young, the better off you will be as you age.
+If you are still below the threshold age, start taking care of yourself, get the proper nutrition, exercise, get enough sleep, and drink plenty of water.
+The better the foundation you build when you are young, the better you will be as you age.

-Older people may be able to slow the shrinkage by eating a healthy diet that is rich in calcium, doing weight-bearing exercises, staying hydrated, and avoiding unhealthy practices such as drinking alcohol and smoking.
+Older people may be able to slow the shrinkage by eating a healthy diet rich in calcium, doing weight-bearing exercises, staying hydrated, and avoiding unhealthy practices such as drinking alcohol and smoking.
 Study after study shows that exercise works, so that should be a priority.
 Hydration is also key.
 In the end, the better you take care of your body when you are young, the better care it will take of you when you are older.

 The information herein on "Why We Get Shorter As We Age" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
 We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.